CliMA/Oceananigans.jl/docs/src/appendix/benchmarks.md

 ## Shallow Water Model

 This benchmark tests the performance of the shallow water model run in a doubly periodic domain (`topology = (Periodic, Periodic, Flat)`) on a CPU versus a GPU.
-We find that with the `WENO5` advection scheme we get a maximum speedup of more than 400 times on a `16384^2` grid.
+We find that with the `WENO` advection scheme we get a maximum speedup of more than 400 times on a `16384^2` grid.

 ```
 Oceananigans v0.58.1